gszep/gpuweb/Roadmap.md

     - Open Question: Aligned to what?
   - Open Question: Should resources be allowed to automatically migrate between different memory regions on the GPU
 - Shading Language
+  - Open Question: Should the API accept human authorable source?
+Should it accept bytecode?
+Both?
 - GPU-Driven Rendering
 - Threading model
-- Bundles / Secondary command buffers
-  - Consensus: Not included in MVP
+- Consensus: Don't include bundles / secondary command buffers in the MVP
-- Compute
-  - Open Question: Should we include it in MVP?
 - Consensus: Don't include stream-out / transform feedback in the MVP
 - Consensus: Don't include predicated rendering in the MVP
 - Consensus: Don't include tessellation in the MVP